markomanninen/svcs/README.md

 > show me the diff for commit abc123
 > summarize commit abc123
 > show diff for file.py in commit abc123

+# Database maintenance
+> prune orphaned data for /path/to/project
+> clean up database for all projects
+> debug database for this project
 ```

 ### **Project Management CLI**